gtech-mulearn/Top-100-Coders/profile/bibinvincent@mulearn.md

 # Bibin Vincent

 ### About Me
 I'm pursuing Mater of Computer Applications at Saintgits College of Engineering, Kottayam.
 I am a self-motivated and independent student with a passion to learn and grow.
 I believe in the concept of life-long learning and the need to upskill ourselves as we grow.
 I have a beginner level understanding about front-end and back-end.
 I am an aspiring software developer and am currently learning web development in detail.
 I have experience interacting with databases such as MySQL and MongoDB.
-I have a good knowledge of Python and C .I welcome opportunities to grow and learn especially internships and projects.
+I have a good knowledge of Python and C. I welcome opportunities to grow and learn especially internships and projects.

 ### Portfolio Highlights
 #### History of Open Source Contributions:
 I am still learning various tools and technologies so I have not been very active in contributions and hadn't thought about open source contribution.
 I am interested in open source contribution after acquiring all the necessary skills.

 #### History of Community Engagement:
  - Was an iedc innovator(lead) at Mualiar College of Arts and Science during 2021-22.
- - was a member of treasure committe during last year at Saintgits Techfest.
+ - Was a member of treasure committe during last year at Saintgits Techfest.
  - Active participant in the Gtech Mulearn where I help my friends to clear doubts regarding mulearn discord tasks and share my knowledge regarding it.

 #### Competitive Website Profiles: